psaipavan/HCC/README.md

   export default App;

-  With these interface you need to render whatever the page you want to render you need to remove it from the comments
+4.With these interface you need to render whatever the page you want to render you need to remove it from the comments

-4. Then use the commanand npm run dev in the terminal
+5. Then use the commanand npm run dev in the terminal

-5. You'll get a link showing that the LocalServer is started then click on it
+6. You'll get a link showing that the LocalServer is started then click on it

-6.It will open in default web browser
+7.It will open in default web browser

-  With